jacktday/boltztools/README.md

+> [!WARNING]
+> This does not work for polymer residues as Boltz 2 tokenizes residues by residue rather than atom.
+This causes the model to lose information about bonds in the residue.

 ## Introduction

 Boltz-2 currently restricts constraints to CCD molecules.
 This repository provides tools that enable users to add custom molecules to the CCD, allowing constraints on arbitrary molecules.